Using the ThinLinc Desktop Customizer¶

-Using the ThinLinc desktop customizer, the system administrator can decide what applications should be available in the menu and/or on the desktop for specific users or for users that are members of some Linux group.
-The ThinLinc desktop customizer is configured via a web interface, part of the ThinLinc Web Administration.
-Administration of ThinLinc using the web administration interface describes the interface in general, this section will describe the desktop customizer part of it.
+By using the ThinLinc Desktop Customizer, the system administrator can decide which applications should be available in the menu and/or on the desktop for specific users.
+Configuration is performed using a module in the ThinLinc Web Administration interface.
+Web administration interface describes the interface in general; this section describes the usage of the Desktop Customizer module.

 Concepts¶

-The main concept in the ThinLinc desktop customizer is the application group.
-The application group combines data about applications, a menu structure, Linux groups and users, and some other settings.
+The main concept in the ThinLinc Desktop Customizer is the application group.
+The application group defines menu structure, desktop icon placement, and which users the configuration should apply to.

 Applications¶

-The applications referred to in the application groups are found by
+The applications referenced by the application groups are found by

 scanning the space-separated list of directories defined in the Hiveconf